pickles976/pickles976.github.io/_posts/2023-01-02-Inverse-Kinematics-From-Scratch.md

 ## Conclusion

 You're done!
 This is probably the most basic solver that you can implement.
 But from here it's fairly easy to add complexity.
 You can add joint constraints that prevent joints from bending too far in a given direction.
-You can add self-intersection constraints using bounding boxes (something I am doing right now) and obstacle avoidance using many different methods, path planning, etc. You can also implement different solvers and try out different optimization algorithms.
+You can add self-intersection constraints using bounding boxes, and obstacle avoidance using many different methods, path planning, etc. You can also implement different solvers and try out different optimization algorithms.